T-3B/Selection-algorithms/README.md

 ### Test the code
 If you want to test the code (to detect invalid returned values and to show the execution time), simply `make` and `make run`.
 Make will create 4 tests you can run "by hand" : `test_MedianOfMedians`, `test_QuickSelect`, `test_SelectByHeapsort` and `test_SelectByQuicksort`.
-The MakeFile will compile with `gcc -O3 -march=native -flto` for your specific cpu only, allowing a few more optimization.
+The MakeFile will compile with `gcc -O3 -march=native -flto -static` for your specific cpu only, allowing a few more optimizations.

 --------